Tokichan/CSAD/README.md

 ```
 python export_model.py --format torch
 ```
-to convert all module into a single Pytorch model stored in `ckpt/pytorch_models/{category}.pth`.
+to convert all modules into a single Pytorch model stored in `ckpt/pytorch_models/{category}.pth`.

 ### 3. Convert Pytorch model to ONNX format
 Make sure you have the following files: